 The Michigan Jump$tart Coalition's aim is to improve personal financial literacy for Michigan's children and youth!
-Like the National JumpStart Coalition, we endeavor to increase the prominence of personal literacy in children and youth (grades k-12) and to promote the teaching of personal finance.
-The Michigan Coalition is compromised of more then 30 public, private and non-profit organizations.
+Like the National JumpStart Coalition, we dedicated to increasing the prominence of personal literacy in children and youth (grades k-12) and to promote the teaching of personal finance.
+The Michigan Coalition (a non-profit volunteer organization), is compromised of more then 30 public, private and non-profit organizations.

-Thank you to all participants for making the 9th annual Michigan Jump$tart Educator Conference a success!
-This informative one-day event was proudly sponsored by Ford Motor Credit Company, State Farm, and The Federal Reserve Bank of Chicago-Detroit Branch.
+This informative one-day event is proudly sponsored by Ford Motor Credit Company, State Farm, and The Federal Reserve Bank of Chicago-Detroit Branch.

 Spotlight on Keynote Speaker . . . .
 Julie Heath

 Michigan JumpStart is excited to have Dr. Julie Heath, Director of the Economic Center at the University of Cincinnati, as our keynote speaker at our annual Educator Conference on December 11, 2013.
 Dr. Heath has researched and published extensively in the area of economic education.
 She recently served as an academic advisor to the Presidential Council on Financial Capability in the creation of Money As You Learn, the U.S. government's website to help educators integrate personal finance education into Common Core subjects.
 While at the University of Memphis, she created $mart Tennessee, a K-8 personal finance curriculum taught in over 500 schools.

 Making a Difference . . . .
 FEATURING Lynn Ryan

 Our coalition has benefited tremendously from the generous dedication of this fine lady.
 She has taken charge of the Junior Ambassador Contest for several years.
 Through this effort, middle school students have demonstrated their understanding of various personal finance topics.